-Fig. 4.
+Figure 4.
 Web page shown in Netscape Navigator (v.4.51) vs. Internet Explorer (v.5.0)

-Microsoft SSC takes advantage of both ActiveX controls and Java Applets.
-ActiveX controls are only used with Microsoft Wallet and only in browsers with ActiveX support such as Microsoft Internet Explorer or Netscape Navigator with an ActiveX browser extension.
+ActiveX support such as Microsoft Internet Explorer or Netscape Navigator with an ActiveX browser extension.
 If this extension is not present, it provides standard HTML forms for these transactions instead.

 Java Applets is used only in the web interface for administration of SSC and for the store manager site.
 Even though the ActiveX components used for Microsoft Wallet is platform dependent of a Windows Operating system the elective implementation combined with the Java Applets makes the solution platform independent for both administrators and customers.
-AxtiveX controls are software components referenced by web pages, which can be automatically downloaded and installed on the client's computer.
+ActiveX controls are software components referenced by web pages, which can be automatically downloaded and installed on the client's computer.
 The advantage of this step is that when the ActiveX is referenced in the future it has already been downloaded and is ready to run again (minimizes waiting time on slow connections).